“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Genes located on the autosomes are known as autosomal genes.

-Approximately, 80% of protein-coding genes are located only on autosomes, which is responsible for the proper functioning of the brain, muscles, reproductive system, nerve system, cellular activities, catalytic reactions, metabolic pathways and many more.
+Approximately, 80% of protein-coding genes are located only on autosomes, which are responsible for the proper functioning of the brain, muscles, reproductive system, nerve system, cellular activities, catalytic reactions, metabolic pathways and many more.

 The function of top genes located on autosomes: